oraichain/oraiswap/packages/oraiswap/README.md

 ### AssetInfo

-AssetInfo is a convience wrapper to represent the native token and the contract token as a single type.
+AssetInfo is a convenience wrapper to represent the native token and the contract token as a single type.
-Currently there only Orai native token in Oraichain blockchain.
+Currently there is only Orai native token in Oraichain blockchain.

 ```rust
 #[cw_serde]